Benjamin144/Habitual-Living/README.md

 3. Addons included dj-database-url and psycopg2-binary were migrated and my json fixtures were also loaded into the project.
 4. I was then allowed to create my superuser account to access the Django Admin pages.
 5. By installing Gunicorn you can use it as the webserver and runs a Procfile to tell Heroku to create a web dyno to run Gunicorne to run this site.
-6. The results after deploying to Heroku were
+6. The results after deploying to Heroku were:

 ## Output Heroku Deployment Dump